How to Get Rid of Ingrown Hairs, According to Dermatologists

 After you finish, keep the area clean and use a moisturizer, which will prevent ingrowns.
 Dr. Engelman says moisturized skin is more pliable and allows hair to grow out more easily without curling back around into the skin.
 She suggests using an in-shower oil (like Bio-Oil) and immediately following with lotion (try Cetaphil Moisturizing Lotion) while your skin is still wet.
 “The glycerin in the lotion helps to bind to water molecules, which not only gives a supple feeling but softens the skin barrier,” she says.

-Bacteria-prone areas (like around your bikini line) can also be kept clean with cleansing pads that contain alpha hydroxy, glycolic acid, or salicylic acid (Bliss Ingrown Eliminating Pads, $38, dermstore.com).
+Bacteria-prone areas (like around your bikini line) can also be kept clean with cleansing pads that contain alpha hydroxy, glycolic acid, or salicylic acid (Bliss Ingrown Eliminating Pads).

 Know how to pluck